ARMmbed/mbed-os-example-mesh-minimal/README.md

 If you want to optimize the flash usage, you need to select a proper configuration for Nanostack.
 The configuration depends mostly on the preferred use case.

-See [6LoWPAN overview](https://os.mbed.com/docs/v5.6/tutorials/6lowpan-mesh.html) for the definition of star and mesh networks.
-These same principles apply also to Thread protocol.

 Select the protocol the network is based on:

 - 6LoWPAN-ND